 Students who do not meet the established criteria may apply for HEERF funding by completing an application.
 Applications will be reviewed using the following criteria:

 Each application will be considered on a case by case basis but expect average awards to be between $400 and $1,000.
 Awards will be based on demonstrated financial need, personal circumstances, available funding and federal awarding guidance.
 Eligible students will be notified via their Emmanuel College email address.
-Disbursement procedures will be included in this email.
-Action must be taken within 30 days of the email communication to retain eligibility for the grant.
+Disbursement procedures will be included in this email and action must be taken within 60 days of the email communication to retain eligibility for the grant.